You are here: NTLawHbk » NTLawHandbook » Building

 Building Advisory Services (BAS)

-This body provides information on the standards required under the Building Act 1993 (NT) and associated Regulations.
+This body provides information on the standards required under the Building Act 1993 (NT) and Building Regulations 1993 (NT).
 BAS keep records of all building documents, including plans, permits and certificates, as well as providing a range of FAQs and Fact Sheets which may assist in further understanding the building process.

 Director of Building Control

-The Director can receive complaints about building practitioners, where there are allegations of professional misconduct, unsafe or non-compliant work, or offences under the Building Act 1993 (NT) and associated Regulations.
+The Director can receive complaints about building practitioners, where there are allegations of professional misconduct, unsafe or non-compliant work, or offences under the Building Act 1993 (NT) and Building Regulations 1993 (NT).

 Tel:08 8999 8935